Dimitrios-Kafetzis/time_series_forecasting_models_for_video_qoe_prediction/README.md

   - Implements architectural enhancements such as forcing all recurrent layers to output sequences and applying GlobalAveragePooling1D to aggregate temporal information.
   - Uses the log-cosh loss function for potentially smoother convergence.
   - Also supports hyperparameter tuning via Keras Tuner.

+- **timeseries_forecasting_models_v4.py:**
+  - Builds upon v3 by replacing GlobalAveragePooling1D with a custom SelfAttention mechanism in the LSTM and GRU models.
+  - Implements the SelfAttention layer class for enhanced temporal feature aggregation.
+  - Maintains the three core model architectures: LSTM, GRU, and Transformer.
+  - Uses log-cosh loss function and supports automated hyperparameter tuning.
+  - Allows for bidirectional RNNs combined with the self-attention mechanism.

+- **timeseries_forecasting_models_v5.py:**
+  - Most comprehensive implementation with five model types: Linear Regressor, Simple DNN, LSTM, GRU, and Transformer.
+  - Extends the SelfAttention approach from v4 to all recurrent models.
+  - Adds multiple linear regressor variants with different regularization strategies (L1, L2, ElasticNet).
+  - Implements configurable DNN models with various architectures, activations, and dropout rates.
+  - Uses log-cosh loss for most models (except linear regressors which use MSE).
+  - Enhanced hyperparameter tuning with model-specific parameter spaces.
+  - Full support for statistical features with the `--use_stats` flag.

 Choose the version that best suits your experimental needs or to compare performance differences.